Signs of Burnout

 Creative professionals, like artists and musicians and other kinds of freelancers who structure their own working environment, are also at risk of burnout.
 This is due to experiencing isolation resulting from the lack of a support structure that often typifies this way of working.

-Experiencing unfairness or discrimination: Negative emotions and the increased stress associated with being treated unfairly in the workplace and/or experiencing discrimination are both directly linked to burnout in many studies.
+Experiencing unfairness or discrimination: Negative emotions and the increased stress associated with being treated unfairly by one’s coworkers and/or experiencing discrimination are both directly linked to burnout in many studies.

 There are many different scoring systems available to doctors who wish to ascertain whether a person is suffering from burnout.
-Occupation-specific scoring systems are continually being devised, for example, a hassle-based diagnostic questionnaire was recently trialed, which is specifically designed to detect burnout in call-centre staff.
-The systems most commonly used to diagnose burnout and job dissatisfaction are the Maslach Burnout Inventory (MBI), the Job Diagnostic Scale (JDS) and the Utrecht Work Engagement Scale (UWES).
+Occupation-specific scoring systems are continually being devised, for example, a hassle-based diagnostic questionnaire was recently trialed, which is specifically designed to detect burnout that stems from the work-related stress experienced by call-centre staff.
+The systems most commonly used to diagnose burnout and detect symptoms of job dissatisfaction are the Maslach Burnout Inventory (MBI), the Job Diagnostic Scale (JDS) and the Utrecht Work Engagement Scale (UWES).

 Maslach Burnout Inventory (MBI)